-As a journalist for print and broadcast media for more than 15 years, I have had the opportunity to experience a "more than interesting" career covering a great variety of issues that has deeply moved me; so much so that I am still convinced that journalism and writing was the best path I could have chosen as an artist.
+As a writer, journalist, humorist and author, I have had the opportunity to experience a "more than interesting" career covering a great variety of issues that has deeply moved me; so much so that I am still convinced that journalism and writing was the best path I could have chosen as an artist.

 Most important and integral is the passion that I still feel today for the craft and adventures of journalism and for the written word-- especially after meeting hundreds of vastly different and unique characters of people who have had so many interesting stories to tell me, which I never grow weary of, or feel too burdened to hear.

 A brief example of the variety of work published recently includes:

 Commentary The Chicago Sun Times---Why Kids don't care about the Election

 Political Satire Open Salon --- Post Traumatic Convention Disorder'

 Essay Elephant Journal.com --- The Suffering of Men and Boys

 Parenting EmpoweringParents --- Why You need to Listen to your Teen